Qarik-Group/ultimate-guide-to-bosh/docs/deployment-updates.md

 Over the lifetime of a deployment you might merge or split out job templates between instance groups.
 You might then want to rename the instance groups.
 This can be done using the deployment manifest.

-**But**, if you simple change the name of the instance group the BOSH director will not know you wanted to rename an existing instance group.
+**But**, if you simply change the name of the instance group the BOSH director will not know you wanted to rename an existing instance group.
 It will destroy the previous instance group, orphan its persistent disks, and then provision a new instance group with new persistent disks.

 To **rename** the `zookeeper` instance group in our `zookeeper` deployment manifest, we add the `migrated_from` attribute to our deployment manifest.